You can use the content below to share with clients before their first Telehealth appointment.

 How should I prepare my space for a Telehealth appointment?

 - Identify a suitable room that is quiet, private, and free of distractions.

 - To keep background noise to a minimum, make sure to close any doors, shut windows, turn off the television, and keep loud pets in another room if possible.
 Consider hanging a “Do Not Disturb” sign on the door to avoid interruptions.

 Is Telehealth private?

 Just like a face-to-face appointment, your Telehealth visit will be private and confidential.

-None of our sessions will ever be recorded or stored.
+None of our appointments will ever be recorded or stored.